thomasyu888/synapseDocs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] fixes #xxxx (Link Github Issue if appropriate?)
+- [ ] If you are creating a page, did you follow the instructions [here](https://github.com/Sage-Bionetworks/synapseDocs#creating-a-page)?
+- [ ] Did you follow the [style guide](https://github.com/Sage-Bionetworks/synapseDocs#style-guide)?
 - [ ] Did you add a good description about your changes or additions?